Lagenaria breviflora

 Lagenaria breviflora is a species of flowering plant.
-It is a climbing vine that is found across Central, East, and West Africa.
+It is a climbing vine that is found across Central Africa, East Africa, and West Africa.

+Description

 It has large, 7 to 20 cm ovate-triangular leaves with hairy undersides and partly-dense hairs on the leaf petioles.
 It grows vine branches up to 6 meters long.
 It forms ~9x7 cm oblong, green fruits with whitish spots across the surface.
 The fruits are similar to those of other members of the Lagenaria genus.